 The Centre also houses a local Heritage display, showcasing some of the unique history associated with Bruff and the surrounding areas.

 The Centre is now operated as a visitor centre by Bruff Heritage Group,The Centre is open every weekday from 10am to 2pm, and otherwise by appointment.
 We would love to welcome you, and share with you the extraordinary history of our extraordinary town.
-Call 061 382029 for further details.
+New phone number for Thomas Fitzgerald Centre: 085-2358642.